dispatchrun/wzprof/README.md

 # wzprof

-`wzprof`, pronounced as you think it should, is as pprof based profiler for WebAssembly built on top of [**Wazero**](https://github.com/tetratelabs/wazero).
+`wzprof`, pronounced as you think it should, is a pprof based profiler for WebAssembly built on top of [**Wazero**](https://github.com/tetratelabs/wazero).
 It offers the ability to collect CPU and Memory profiles during the execution of WebAssembly modules.